Diptenusarkar/Code-Editor/readme.md

 1. Click on a folder to expand it
 2. Click the "+" icon in the folder's action menu
 3. Enter a filename when prompted
-4. The file will be created inside the folder
+4. The file will be created inside the folder and appear nested below the folder

 #### Renaming Files